cafienne/cafienne-engine/README.md

 __!!
 This is still experimental and needs some work !!__

 - This assumes you already have a running docker setup, including docker-compose
-- This config will pull the images _java:latest (based on openjdk) and elasticsearch:latest
+- This config will pull the images _java:latest (based on openjdk)
 - The exposed ports to the host OS are changed to prevent conflicts with the Case Service and ES running locally on the host.
 Add 10000 to the default ports
     - Case Service API: 28082